TephlonDude/n8n-pi/docs/Install.md

 The DIY installation allows you to get your hands dirty by using the same installation scripts that I do for building the n8n-pi system.
 This way, if you want to customize or tweak your installation, then it's easy to do.
 Simply edit the files from the repository and go from there.

 ## Quick Instructions
-If you are familiar with the Raspberry Pi hardware and Raspbian/Debian, these may be all the instructions that you need:
+If you are familiar with the Raspberry Pi hardware and Raspberry Pi OS/Debian, these may be all the instructions that you need:
-1. Build Raspbian Lite microSD card with SSH enabled
+1. Build Raspberry Pi OS Lite microSD card with SSH enabled
 1. Boot RPI from microSD card
 1. SSH to RPi
 1. Run `wget --no-cache -O - https://raw.githubusercontent.com/TephlonDude/n8n-pi/master/scripts/build-n8n-pi-1.sh | bash`